 Opioid Detox Options

-The decision about which detox program may work falls to a physician.
-With some substances, a home detox with prescribed medications is always a possibility.
-With that said, it hardly ever stands as a viable option for opioid addiction.
+The decision about which opiate detox program works may fall to your primary physician.
+With some substances, a home detox with prescribed medications is a possibility.
+With that said, it hardly ever stands as a viable option for opioid addiction treatment.
 Instead, in-house opioid detox and an eventual inpatient rehab stint are almost always necessary.

 It’s worth noting there are two viable in-house detox options.
-If a physician feels the risk minimal, they might simply monitor the patient and supply them with prescribed medications to help deal with pain or sleeping issues.
-For deep-rooted addictions, a medically monitored detox process is most often necessary.
+If a physician feels the risk minimal, they might simply monitor the patient and supply them with prescribed medications.
+This helps patients deal with pain or sleeping issues.
+For deep-rooted addictions, a medical detox process is most often necessary.
 This kind of opioid detox process places the patient under the watchful eye of professional medical staff on a constant basis.
-If the withdrawal symptoms become too overwhelming, tapering medications may allow the body to withdrawal in a slower and safer manner.
+If the withdrawal symptoms become too overwhelming, tapering medications allow the body to withdrawal in a slower and safer manner.

 No matter which methodology a physician may deem necessary, the objective is the same.
-Get the patient safely through withdrawal symptoms so they can move on to a treatment program to deal with the core issues behind the addiction.
+Get the patient safely through withdrawal symptoms.
+They they can move on to a treatment program to deal with the core issues behind the addiction.

 Opioid Detox at Serenity House Detox

 Serenity House Detox in Houston, Texas, is a reputable detox center, serving the greater Houston area.
-We offer a full slate of detox programs, customized to meet the specific needs of our patients.
+We offer a full slate of detox programs.
+They are customized programs to meet the specific needs of our patients.
 During the detox process, our patients receive addiction counseling as part of our treatment process.
 However, treatment focuses on cleansing a patient’s mind and body as quickly and safely as possible.
 This drastically improves the possibility that treatment will work.

 Here’s a list of the specific detox programs we offer: